OpenLMIS/module-template/README.md

   |            +-- openlmis
   |                +-- deliver
   ```
-4. If your module depends on one or more modules, add them to `build.gradle`.  e.g. to depend on `requistion` and `stock-management`:
+4. If your module depends on one or more modules, add them to your module's `build.gradle`.  e.g. to depend on `requistion` and `stock-management`:
   ```groovy
   dependencies {
       compile project(':modules:requisition'),